fulcrologic/fulcro/docs/vsom-next.md

 at a query cost that might be too high for your UI refresh rates to look good.
 Also, the code to write to interact with something like Datascript is a heck of a lot harder than `get-in`, `update-in`, or `assoc-in`

 The primary disadvantage is...hm.
-We're not sure there is one.
-There are hooks to put yourself back in the situation you would be in with Om Next, but why would you do that?
+We're not sure there is one!
+There are hooks that let you customize many of the things that are defined (e.g. you can hack into the client-side read parser).

 Instead of parsers as the primary mechanism, Fulcro has you explicitly represent what you want from a query through the data model itself.